infinitered/ignite/README.md

 Make sure you have Node 7.6+

+**Note**: _July 2017_  Users of Node 8.0+ should beware of issues with debugging.
+V8 uses the `inspector` protocol and no longer allows `--debug` and `--debug-brk`.
+But `inspector` does not run well with Chrome debugger (and probably also not with VS Code debugger and node-inspector).
+Breakpoints are not hit, or debugger doesn't disconnect.
+So inform yourself well before going this route.
+See https://github.com/nodejs/node/issues/7593 (and many related issues) for more info.

 While you are free to use whichever node version manager you like, we like using [n](https://github.com/tj/n)

 If you currently use [nvm](https://github.com/creationix/nvm) and would like to switch, follow [these steps](./docs/quick-start/nvm-to-n.md)